mattnworb/jackson-1444/README.md

 - jackson-databind:2.9.0: should fail
 - jackson-databind:2.9.0 with a different ObjectMapper configuration: should pass

-To run all tests in the repo, continuing after failures in some modules, run `mvn test -Dmaven.test.failure.ignore=true` (but ignore the "Reactor Summary").

 The test that we run is:

 ```java